What Is Address Resolution Protocol? A Beginner’s Guide to ARP

 An Inverse ARP (InARP) does the opposite of what a traditional ARP does – it maps IP addresses using the associated hardware addresses.
 InARP assists when a device knows the Data Link Connection Identifier (DLCI) of a remote router but does not know its own IP address.

-Also known as ARP cache poisoning or ARP poison routing, ARP spoofing is a malicious cyberattack that cybercriminals are responsible for.
-During ARP spoofing attacks, fake ARP messages go out to a target LAN.
+Also known as ARP cache poisoning or ARP poison routing, ARP spoofing is a malicious cyberattack carried out by cybercriminals, sending out fake ARP messages to a target LAN.

-This enables an attacker to link their MAC address with the IP address of a device on the network.
+This allows the attacker to link their MAC address with the IP address of a device on the network.
 If the ARP poisoning attack is successful, the criminal’s computer receives data from the victim’s computer.

 Needless to say, these data breaches can cause serious harm and are acted out without the computer’s owner even noticing.